frenchy64/frenchy64.github.io/_posts/2018-04-04-automatic-annotations-quals.markdown

 <img src="{{ site.url }}/images/quals/quals.png.005.png"/>

-What’s so interesting about this particular story is that they chose option 2—they found a window, in fact it was their 48 hour hackathon, where no devs were working on the app for 48 hours.
+What’s so interesting about this particular story is that they chose option 2 &mdash; they found a window, in fact it was their 48 hour hackathon, where no devs were working on the app for 48 hours.

 So, six of the developers formed a team to perform this particular migration during the hackathon.